fabioesantos/Dotfiles/README.md

 # Dotfiles
-My linux desktop dotfiles.
+The dotfiles used in my linux desktop.
+DWM is my default window manager.

 Fell free for use whatever you wish.

-Configurantion files for:
+## Configurantion files for:

-* i3-gaps
-* bspwm
 * mpd
-* oksh
+* mksh
 * asoundrc (alsa only setup)
 * lf (with image preview using ueberzug library)
 * MangoHud
-* sway
 * Vim
+* Luakit
+* Lynx
+* zathura
-* Polybar
+* and more.